intershop/devenv-4-iom/README.md

     ```sh
     echo "export PATH=\"\$PATH:/c/Program\ Files/jq\"" >> ~/.profile
     ```
     Depending on your shell it migth be necessary to edit the PATH before calling any other shell in ~/.profile.
-So you can either add this path element in your shell profile (might be ~/.bash_profile).
+So you can either add this path element in your shell profile (might be ~/.bash_profile) or
 - A better way would be to add a path element to the global windows environment as it's supposed to be - this also removes variances with the mount points of your windows drive paths

 - Support alias in VS Code
   - Open settings in C:\Users\myuser\AppData\Roaming\Code\User\settings.json
     ```json